Freeing the muse

 What made you pursue the orchestral samples project so passionately?

 The desire to compose without having to pay $80,000 for a symphony orchestra. [laughs] And also to have it available 24 hours a day to me, whenever the ideas are floating.
 I’m the kind of composer who composes with sound, not with pencil.
 There are many people who are the same way.
 Basically, everyone in the Hollywood community of composers has the library.
 People all over the world use it too.
-It’s at the top of the market.

 The new album was recorded over two years.
 Describe the process for me.